tghw/trello-py/README.md

 Python Trello API Wrapper
 =========================

 This Python API is simply a wrapper around the [Trello](https://trello.com/) REST API.
-It uses the [API documentation](https://trello.com/docs/api/index.html) to autogenerate the Python API.

-This repository contains the latest generated version of the Python API (in the `trello` directory), along with the necessary files to regenerate the API.
+This library requires Python 3.6 or later.
+If you wish to use this with Python 2 or Python 3.5 or lower, please use version 0.9.4.

 Getting Started
 ---------------